OleHolmNielsen/Niflheim_system/PXE-booting.rst

 ..
 Contents::

-This page described the installation of a Linux OS on a computer by means of BIOS_ PXE_ booting.
+This page described the installation of a Linux OS on a computer by means of PXE_ (*Preboot Execution Environment*) booting.

 See also pages on: